logo

 Extend your journey with a 4-day escape into the storybook landscapes of southern Germany — designed for travelers who value beauty, rest, and a quiet sense of wonder.
 This add-on offers a slower pace and space to reflect, just as your journey comes to a close.

-Our time begins in the alpine village of Füssen, where pastel houses and mountain air welcome us into the heart of Bavaria.
+In the alpine village of Füssen, where pastel houses and mountain air welcome us into the heart of Bavaria.
 Fairytale castles and their turrets and towers echo the region’s royal legacy and romantic spirit.
 It’s a town where time moves gently — perfect for evening strolls along the river and unhurried meals in cozy inns.

 From here, we’ll visit Neuschwanstein Castle, perched high above the trees like something out of a dream.
 More than a postcard, the castle tells the story of a king whose imagination outpaced his era.
 Nearby, the mirrored stillness of Alpsee Lake and the green slopes of the surrounding hills invite us to walk, reflect, and linger.
 We’ll follow winding Alpine roads to Linderhof Palace, a jewel of quiet extravagance tucked into a mountain valley — all gilt, glass, and silence.